cydriclopez/pgsql-parse-json/README.md

 Then in the next line we call Postgresql with the expression: ***t.Pgx.Con.Exec(t.Pgx.Ctx, sql, t.Jdata.Data)***

+Here is some very important information on [Avoiding SQL injection](https://go.dev/doc/database/sql-injection) risk in our code.

 ```go
 // Save json data to db
 func (t *tData) saveJsonData() error {